 Marketing 101 here — knowing who your target markets are is the first step towards creating meaningful content that resonates with potential visitors.
 When you try to be all things to all people, you effectively become nothing to no one.
 Refer back to your Marketing Action Plan, and ensure that your social media content strategy aligns with your other marketing efforts.
 And if your target markets include multiple demographics (like most destinations), make sure you are speaking to the right audience on the right platform.
 Simply posting the same content across all social channels without respect for platform strengths and demographics is not a solid strategy.
 Knowing who you’re speaking to, what type of content resonates with them the most, and reaching them through their preferred social channels will help ensure your message is effectively disseminated as intended.

 Whether you’re just now recognizing the tremendous potential of a robust social media plan or you’ve been at this for a while, having an editorial calendar to plan out your content each month can help you remain big picture-oriented.
 Equipped with social media analytics from the previous year and a renewed understanding of your target markets, build an editorial calendar to guide your content strategy moving forward.
 This is a great way to ensure that you’re effectively reaching each of your target markets with content tailored specifically to them.

 The social media playbook is constantly changing as technology progresses and consumer expectations evolve.
-Revisit your social media marketing strategy annually to help your DMO remain abreast of changing trends by identifying what content influences travelers the most as they plan for their next excursion.
+Revisit your social media marketing strategy annually to help your destination stay aware of changing trends by identifying what content influences travelers the most as they plan for their next excursion.
 Start by auditing your current social media efforts, reviewing best practices and ensuring they align with the goals laid out in your Marketing Action Plan.
 And if you have any uncertainties along the way, Stamp is only a phone call away.